undaldotorg/undal/src/qt/README.md

 #### paymentserver.(h/cpp)

 - (Deprecated) Used to process BIP21 payment URI requests.
-Also handles URI-based application switching (e.g. when following a bitcoin:... link from a browser).
+Also handles URI-based application switching (e.g. when following a undal:... link from a browser).

 #### walletview.(h/cpp)